The negative imperative: „Sprechen Sie bitte nicht!“

 Person (Person)Form (Form)Beispiel (Example)

-Du (informell) (You (informal))nicht + VerbstammSprich nicht so schnell im Meeting!
-(Speak not so fast in the meeting!)
+Du (informell) (you (informal))nicht + VerbstammSprich nicht so schnell im Meeting!
+(Don’t speak so fast in the meeting!)

-Ihr (Plural) (You (plural))nicht + Verbstamm + -tDiskutiert nicht zu laut im Büro!
-(Discuss not too loudly in the office!)
+Ihr (Plural) (you (plural))nicht + Verbstamm + -tDiskutiert nicht zu laut im Büro!
+(Don’t discuss too loudly in the office!)

-Sie (formell) (You (formal))Infinitiv + „Sie“ + nichtUnterbrechen Sie mich bitte nicht!
-(Do not interrupt me, please!)
+Sie (formell) (you (formal))Infinitiv + „Sie“ + nichtUnterbrechen Sie mich bitte nicht!
+(Please don’t interrupt me!)

 Exercise 1: Multiple choice